DreamedWave/Thursday-Morning-Graduatin/README.md

  - **Quality of Life additions**
       - Note Hit Sounds! (for both normal and hold notes - akin to that of osu's)
       - A visual and auditory cue for when you break a combo! (to avoid beating a level thinking you Full Combo'd it, only to see that you missed 1 note somewhere... yeowch)
-      - Night Mode and Photosensitive mode!
+      - Night Mode and Photosensitive Mode!
  - **And many more!**
       - Removed unecessary features like Replays and LUA implementation, as it really isn't gonna be used by me and only gave me more things to worry about.
       - Improved some backend stuff such as improving the look of the camera shake, adding a *stop();* function to *FlxSoundGroups*, and being able to choose what *FlxCamera* the transition takes place in!.